kasakh/Mixture-Models/README.md

     params_store = model.fit(initial_params,"<optimizers_name>") ## optimizers_name can be Netwon-CG, adam,rms_prop, grad_descent

-The details about each optimizer and its optional input parameters are given in the PDF.
+The details about each optimizer and its optional input parameters are given in the PDF in the 'Examples' folder.
 The output of `fit` method is the set of all points in the parameter space that the optimizer has traversed during the optimization i.e.  list of parameters with the final entry in the list being the final fitted solution.
 We have a detailed notebook 'Optimizers_illustration.ipynb' in the 'Examples' folder on Github.